mathworks/llfs/README.md

 ## llfs::LogDevice

 `llfs::LogDevice` is an abstract base class that represents an append-only, fixed-size storage area with a logical "active region" which moves monotonically through an unbounded range of byte offsets from the start of the log.
-A good way to think of this is as a "sliding window:" the size limit (capacity) of a `LogDevice` is the maximum size (in bytes) of the active region of a "virtual log" whose size is unbounded.
+A good way to think of this is as a "sliding window:" the size limit (capacity) of a `LogDevice` is the maximum size (in bytes) of the active region of a "virtual log" whose maximum offset is unbounded.

-The contents of a `LogDevice` are organized into sequential records, which can be of various sizes within a given log.
+The contents of a `LogDevice` are organized into sequential records, which can vary in size.
 The log records are addressed by byte offset from the beginning of the log.
 Thus not all log offsets actually point to the beginning of a valid record in a given log.
 Applications must be careful to read records at valid offsets.
 An offset interval that contains a single record within a log is referred to as a "slot" in LLFS.
 There must be no logical gaps between subsequent records; any unused space at the end of one record is considered a part of that record.

 The state of a `LogDevice` is captured by three variables: `trim_pos`, `commit_pos`, and `flush_pos`.
 These are all scalar integers whose unit is byte offset from the beginning of the log (which is defined to be `0`).
 They are mutually constrained by the following invariants: